mozilla/addon-sdk/packages/addon-kit/docs/widget.md

     Possible values are "start" (default), which loads them as soon as the window object for the page has been created, and "ready", which loads them once the DOM content of the page has been loaded.

-  @prop [onMessage] {array}
-    Functions to call when a content script sends the widget a message.
 </api>
 <api name="destroy">
 @method